realduziy/PyCord-Bot/README.md

 Recode some commands again to make it cleaner (I've already started doing that a little bit)

-Change everything over to cogs to clean it up more (I have no clue how I would do this I tried at some point and I kinda got lost so probably not going to any time soon)
+Change everything over to cogs to clean it up more (This will be at a latter date as I do not know how to really do this yet)

 Logging System (Be able to edit what you want to be logged)